ylefay/high_dimensional_vector_autoregression/README.md

-# Efficient tensor implementation of vector autoregressive (VAR) model written in Jax.
+# Efficient tensor implementation of vector autoregression (VAR) model written in Jax.

 The VAR model of order $P\geq 1$ has the form: